ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 ### Recursive Functions

 A recursive function calls itself in its own definition.
-Such functions must be declared using `let rec` instead of just `let`.
+Such functions must be declared using `let rec … = …` instead of just `let`.
 Recursion is not the only mean to perform iterative computation on OCaml.
 Loops such as for and while are available, but they are meant to be used when writing imperative OCaml, in conjunction with mutable data.
 Otherwise, recursive functions should be prefered.

 Here is an example of a function which creates a list of consecutive integers between two bounds.
 ```ocaml